Pratik-Haladkar/heart-disease-prediction-ml/Readme.md

 ## 🧠 Problem Statement

 Heart disease is one of the leading causes of death worldwide.
-Early detection can significantly reduce risks.
-This project aims to predict whether a patient is at risk based on medical attributes.
+Early detection can help reduce risks.
+This project predicts whether a patient is at risk based on medical attributes.

 ---